reportportal/docs/src/md/src/LogDataInReportPortal/TestFrameworkIntegration.md

 If you need further guidelines, you can explore our [Developers guides](https://reportportal.io/docs/Developers-guide).

 What you can do if you can not find your Test Framework?
-You can create a custom integrations.
+You can create custom integrations.
 To get started, please look at our [Implement own Integration](https://reportportal.io/docs/Implement-own-integration) page.

 >**Note:**
 > We offer paid support for new or existing integrations.
 If you need more details, please send an email to support@reportportal.io.